Children and empathy: Teaching emotional literacy

 Empathetic people have the ability to connect with others on a deeper level and can lead to individuals being helpful, involved and invested in other people.
 In our social society where we have to rely on each other, empathy is an increasingly important tool to connect with the world.

 The first step to developing empathy is emotional literacy, or the ability to read or recognize your own emotions and the emotions of others so that you can figure out what they are feeling.
 Emotional literacy is noticing what other people are feeling.
 By tuning in to what other people are feeling, you have accomplished the first step towards developing empathy.
-In fact, according to Borba and lots of other research, this emotional literacy is associated with children who are smarter, nicer, happier and more resilient, and kids who are better adjusted emotionally, are more popular are outgoing.
+In fact, according to Borba and lots of other research, this emotional literacy is associated with children who are smarter, nicer, happier and more resilient, and kids who are better adjusted emotionally, are more popular and outgoing.

 Why is emotional literacy difficult?